kpjani/Hangman/README.md

 To improve the search efficiency from dictionary, most common characters matching the required characters are identified and used as a guess.

-The algorithm works very well for lengthy words as compared to shorter words.
+The algorithm works very well for lengthy words as compared to shorter words, and scores more than 1000 most of the time.

 #Instructions